 Fountain of Trajan in Ephesus

-The Fountain of Trajan in Ephesus also known as Trajan’s Nymphaeum is a monumental fountain built in honor of the Roman emperor Trajan.
-It’s one of the highlights of our Kusadasi Shore Excursions and Ephesus Tours from Kusadasi Port.
-The fountain was built to supply the city with fresh water and also served as a monumental ornament.
-The construction of the fountain began in 109 AD and was completed by 113 AD when Emperor Trajan enlarged the harbor at Ephesus.
-It is one of the largest and most well-preserved monuments from antiquity and it has been called “the greatest monument to a Roman Emperor.”
+The Fountain of Trajan in Ephesus, also known as Trajan’s Nymphaeum, is a monumental fountain built in honor of the Roman emperor Trajan.
+It’s one of the highlights of our Ephesus Shore Excursions and Ephesus Tours from Kusadasi Port.
+The fountain was built to supply the city with fresh water, showcasing the Romans’ advanced understanding of hydraulics and urban infrastructure, and also served as a monumental ornament.
+Unlike the simpler Hellenistic Fountain, this structure was designed to show Roman imperial power.

 Fountain of Trajan in Ephesus